orozcoc78/draw_and_talk/README.md

 This project allows for a user to create a website for collaboration by multiple users

 All you have to do is start up a DigitalOcean Droplet and pull this repo in.
-Once you have done that, enter fthe folder and build it with Docker Compose.
-Once Docker Compose is running, going to the ip that belong to the droplet should give you the following.
+Once you have done that, enter the folder and build it with Docker Compose.
+Once Docker Compose is running, going to the IP that belong to the droplet should give you the following.

 ![Welcome screen](welcome_screenshot.png)